+AASB 137.85(a)

+AASB 137.85(b)

+AASB 137.85(c)

+AASB 101.60

-- AASB 137.85(a) AASB 137.85(b) AASB 137.85(c) AASB 101.60 The provision for restructuring relates to the Phoenix programme, which was initiated in early 2011 and carried out predominantly in 2011 and 2012.
-The Group's management expects to settle the remaining termination remuneration for former employees and legal fees relating to the restructuring programme in 2013.
-The Group is not eligible for any reimbursement by third parties in this regard. - AASB 101.125(a)The restructuring provision as at 31 December 2012 was reduced due to the outcome of several lawsuits brought against the Group during 2011 by former employees.
-Out of court settlements based on the outcome of earlier settlements are expected for most of the remaining claims. - AASB 137.85(a)Other provisions relate to various legal and other claims by customers, such as for exampleAASB 137.85(b)warranties for which customers are covered for the cost of repairs. - AASB 101.61 Usually, these claims are settled between three and 18 months from initiation, depending on the procedures used for negotiating the claims.
+The provision for restructuring relates to the Phoenix programme, which was initiated in early 2011 and carried out predominantly in 2012 and 2013.
+The Group's management expects to settle the remaining termination remuneration for former employees and legal fees relating to the restructuring programme in 2014.
+The Group is not eligible for any reimbursement by third parties in this regard.

+The restructuring provision as at 30 June 2013 was reduced due to the outcome of several lawsuits brought against the Group during 2012 by former employees.
+Out of court settlements based on the outcome of earlier settlements are expected for most of the remaining claims.

+AASB 137.85(a) AASB 137.85(b) AASB 137.85(c)

+Other provisions relate to various legal and other claims by customers, such as for example warranties for which customers are covered for the cost of repairs.

+Usually, these claims are settled between three and 18 months from initiation, depending on the procedures used for negotiating the claims.
 As the timing of settlement of these claims is to a large extent dependent on the pace of negotiation with various counterparties and legal authorities, the Group cannot reliably estimate the amounts that will eventually be paid in settlement after more than 12 months from the reporting date.
 Therefore, the amount is classified as current.